DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/SETUP/CareServices-Parameters.md

 ### Address and contact purpose
 Previous occupant update email
 When a new service entry is created, the system checks to see if anyone else is being billed for charges related to that accommodation.
-If a billing schedule line is found, those charges are ended and an email is sent to advise of this.
+If a billing schedule line is found, those charges are ended, and an email is sent to advise of this.

 |  **Field**  | **Description** |